Perfect Family

 Perfect Family is a 2024 South Korean television series based on the webtoon of the same title by Nyangpa and Joo-eun, which was serialized on Naver in 2020–2021.
 Directed by Isao Yukisada, and starring Park Ju-hyun, Yoon Se-ah, and Kim Byung-chul.
-It aired on KBS2 from August 14, to September 19, 2024, every Wednesday and Thursday at 21:50 (KST).
+It aired on KBS2 from August 14 to September 19, 2024, every Wednesday and Thursday at 21:50 (KST).
 It is also available for streaming on Wavve in South Korea, and on Viki and Viu in selected regions.

 Synopsis

-Perfect Family depicts the story of Choi Seon-hee's family, they seem happy and perfect to everyone but started to doubt each other increasingly after the murder of Park Kyung-ho, who is a friend of Seon-hee.
+Perfect Family depicts the story of Choi Seon-hee's family, who seem happy and perfect to everyone, but started to doubt each other increasingly after the murder of Park Kyung-ho, who is a friend of Seon-hee.